microsoft/FluidFramework/docs/content/docs/recipes/temporary-storage.md

 When the data saving logic runs client-side, it makes sense to have this logic run in the context of a single user, operating against the local data that this user is seeing.
 If the other clients in the session haven’t agreed to stop sending operations, the data is still subject to change after the “saving client” writes the data to the source of truth data store.

-There is currently no built-in functionality in the Fluid Framework to limit a client’s ability to edit a container.
-We recommend that developers create a data structure in the container that clients can use to manage editability of the container, probably controlled by user actions in the developer’s application.
+There is no built-in functionality in the Fluid Framework to limit a client’s ability to edit a container.
+We recommend that developers create a data structure in the container that clients can use to manage editability of the container, probably controlled by user actions in the developer's application.

 Developers are responsible for managing the writing of data back to the original data store, including the frequency of writes, unlocking the original data store, managing the situation where users don’t trigger the write action from the application as expected, etc.